 Such benefits are funded by mutualisation, in other words with no additional cost to the employee.

 The employer indicates the employee's right to transferability on the employment certificate provided.

-It also informs the insurance company.
+It also informs the insurance company of the termination of the employment contract.